 Mike admitted sales kept him so busy, he did not go to class for three weeks (but he somehow found time to dine at Macri’s deli every night?!).
 He woke up every morning in Alumni Hall to hear Joe playing The O’Jay’s “For the Love of Money” on their stereo.
 They convinced the student body that the team would be wearing the shirt underneath their jerseys.
 With no supply and high demand, Mike sold the shirt off his back for $75.
 And silver tongued Joe? $100.

 The administration caught word of the T-shirt sales.
 Mike and Joe were without a license to sell on campus.
-They also used logos trademarked by the university, without permission.
-They had to meet with student affairs and settle their debts; a lot was at stake.
+Truth be told, they sold shirts without any logos that would require permission.
+Nice work guys!
+Regardless, they had to meet with student affairs and settle their debts; a lot was at stake.
 Joe was NCAA athlete and Mike was already familiar with the “Iron Maiden” Ann Firth.

 Mike, president of Alumni Hall, did what any good Catholic would do, he met with (and greased) his rector, a Holy Cross priest.
 Mike explained that what they did was in the spirit of good fun and a great rivalry.
 He also donated a chunk of change for improvements to the Alumni chapel.
 No wonder St. Charles Borroemo chapel is one of the most beautiful and prayerful places on campus.